Queen Elizabeth Park, Hamilton City

 Road Map

-Update April 2012: Effective April 21, 2012, Par-La-Ville Park is renamed to Queen Elizabeth Park.
+Update: Effective April 21, 2012, Par-La-Ville Park has been renamed to Queen Elizabeth Park.
 This is done in honor of the Diamond Jubilee birthday of Her Majesty the Queen Elizabeth II.
-A renaming ceremony is held at the park with a lot of fanfare from Bermuda Regiment and live music by the North Village Band.
+A renaming ceremony was held at the park with a lot of fanfare from Bermuda Regiment and live music by the North Village Band.

 Related Articles